kevin-hogan/steward/README.md

 ## Disclaimers and warnings

 * Steward is currently a prototype that has not been well-tested.
 I'm happy for folks to create issues, but I just want users to have the appropriate expectations for quality when trying out the tool.
-* Note that the script does not validate the code server password (it will just fail all interactions with it).
+* Note that the script does not validate the code server password (cloning the repository will just eventually fail later on).
 So type carefully!
 * Note that the credentials you provide for the code server will be stored in clear-text on the cloud machine started by the script (because Steward clones repositories [this way](https://stackoverflow.com/a/10054470)).
 This may be a security concern for some users.
 * If Steward fails after creating the virtual machine but before reaching the end of the script, it probably did not destroy the machine.
 Remember to check your [Digital Ocean dashboard](https://cloud.digitalocean.com/droplets) to make sure you're not accumulating a bunch of droplets unexpectedly!